ESPresense/ad-espresense-ips/README.md

 # ESPresense - Ips Solver

-Appdaemon app that attempts to solve indoor position (x,y,z) with multiple ESPresense stations using trilateralization
+Appdaemon app that attempts to solve indoor position (x,y,z) with multiple ESPresense stations using trilateralization.

+This uses numpy/scipy with a "Nelder-Mead" minimize of total error.
+Error is the amount of difference a guessed position has between the calced distance to a base station and the actual measured distance to the base station (via ESPresense rssi).
+Various x,y,z are tried and the position with the least error is where we guess it is.

 For this to work you need to add this to your appdaemon Add-On config:
 ```yaml